-At this moment, I was brought back to the edge of the cliff where I stood in fear.
-I realized that the ground I stood on represented my reasoning mind, and beyond it was nothing, all darkness, the unknown.
+At this moment, I was brought back to the edge of the cliff where I had stood in fear.
+I realized that the ground I stood on represented my perception of the world, and beyond it was nothing, all darkness, the unknown.

 “God is infinite, and all we are doing is counting.”

 I could have turned back, not face the precipice, walked on familiar ground of my own reasoning.
 I could have chosen to keep counting, seeking Truth with my mind.

 Yet to find out if Jesus was real or not, I had to take a risk, abandon my reasoning, and…

 I jumped.
 The only thing I had with me was hope, and trust.
 Trust that He would be there.

 Scared, I looked around.
 I was still in darkness, but I stood.
 I stood on something flat and firm.
 I stomped my feet.
 It was like a rock.
 I was standing on a rock!

 Two years have passed since that moment.
 I have not lost the foundation.
 I cannot prove that Jesus is real.
 I can, however, testify that He is alive.